khalidak07/cricket-analysis-T20/README.md

 Identified power hitters, anchors, finishers, all-rounders, and specialist fast bowlers.
 ## **Visualizations**:
 Created tooltips and dashboards for performance analysis.
-##   **Deliverable**: I
+##   **Deliverable**:
-nsights on player performance and a visual representation of the ideal team lineup.
+Insights on player performance and a visual representation of the ideal team lineup.